-This racquet is capable of handling a wide variety of drop shots and backhands while playing badminton matches.
+This best badminton racquet is capable of handling a wide variety of drop shots and backhands while playing badminton matches.

 It provides a great grip, functionality, and usability to the player.
 It offers soft flexibility that will allow you to perform well during high-level badminton matches.